 Plus, the 500-calorie snack also inevitably means that your body will start producing insulin again in the middle of the fasting period.
 And as we already know, the antilipolytic effect of insulin ensures that no body fat can be broken down.

-This is not a good starting position if you want to lose weight or improve your health.
+This is not a good starting position to lose weight or improve your health.

 So why is this fasting method so widespread?

 Chances are good that you have also heard from acquaintances that they have tried ADF.
 However, that is usually where it stops.
 People try ADF, fail, and give up.